TatuLund/vaadin-create23/README.md

 ### Build simulated production setup with Docker

-The project root folder has Dockerfile, Dockerfile.db and docker-compose.yaml files for setting up five container demonstrator "production" environment.
+The project root folder has Dockerfile, Dockerfile.db and docker-compose.yaml files for setting up eight container demonstrator "production" environment.

 Check Dockerfile first, add your license key there into VAADIN_PRO_KEY environment variable, the license checker needs this during build time as it is using commercial assets.